About Kat:

 Artist as a way of being

-My artistic drive comes from within - from an innate desire to explore, to create and to learn things about myself, my connection to and within the world around me, and my relationship/s to and with others.
-The contradiction between lasting transformation and ephemerality, the fragility of life and the space left by someone – a being - who is gone, grief (love) in all its nuances is a recurring theme connecting my works, both past, present and future.
+My artistic drive is led by an innate desire to learn about myself, my connection to the world and relationships to others.
+I explore contradictions between lasting transformation and ephemerality witnessed in the fragility of life and the space left by someone - a Being - once they are gone.
+Grief (love) in all its nuances is a recurring theme connecting my works, both past and present.

 Ochres (“Iron Earths”) are consistently present throughout the cultural records of humanity and could suggest a deep permanence and embodied wisdom, and my use of them could seem contradictory, almost out of place to the idea of impermanence, burnt remains and our ephemerality.
 Yet, both are intrinsically linked to us, our humanity, our psyche.